 19 Typography Tips That Will Change The Way You Design Mobile Web

 More than 90% of all the web information consists of text.
 Although designers spend a lot of time deciding the graphics, interface, and style of the page, an equal amount of time is required for choosing the perfect typography.
-Especially when it comes to mobile devices, the typography of mobile web requires special attention since it comes with 2 major challenges – available space and typographic size.
-This article will relay 19 typography tips required for unlocking an impressive UI to your mobile web design with a rich user experience.
+When it comes to mobile devices testing and cross browser compatibility testing of typography, special attention needs to be paid.
+Testing typography comes with 2 major challenges – available space and typographic size.
+This article will relay 19 typography tips required for unlocking an impressive UI to your mobile web design with rich user experience.

 Give Some Space